sogua1980/cis342/README.md

         - What if you want the:
             - User to read, write, and execute
             - group to read and execute but not write
-            - others to have no permission
+            - others to have no permission-->

 Bash
 ===